RKA2020/Maplet-GutData/README.md

 Here, we will mention briefly the steps we followed in this analysis.
 For a detailed explanation, please check the folders above.

 To start, we first loaded the "Metabolome_data.xlsx" data and annotations in R. We then preprocessed the data based on the three diagnosis and performed:(quotient normalization, imputation, and missing values filtering) and last generated an html report of the pre-processing results.
-The html report gives a summary output of all the functions/ tests performed on the data
+The html report gives a summary output of all the functions/ tests performed on the data.

 **Below is a screenshot of the html report generated:**

 ![Screen Shot 2023-07-22 at 11 45 35 AM](https://github.com/RKA2020/Maplet_Gut_Data/assets/127655038/fbc58eb7-2ae9-4410-ac0b-a020e8c4ea9f)

-You can find the codes for the preprocessing part and the full html report in R_Codes folder under the file "STARTING_The_METABOTOOLS_PIPELINE" above
+You can find the codes for the preprocessing part and the full html report in R_Codes folder under the file "STARTING_The_METABOTOOLS_PIPELINE" above.

 After preprocessing the data, we performed different statistical analysis (either using maplet codes or R codes).
 Such tests include: PCA, linear regression for the phenotypes, Chisquare, and others.

-All the codes uded for the statistical analysis can be found in R_Codes folder under the files "Stat_with_maplet"and"Stat_with_R" above
+All the codes uded for the statistical analysis can be found in R_Codes folder under the files "Stat_with_maplet"and"Stat_with_R" above.

 **Below are screenshots of some of the results generated:**